How Planned Parenthood's accusers became the accused in Texas case

 Breen said he did not want to speculate as to why an investigation that began focused on Planned Parenthood suddenly turned on its accusers instead, but he said the district attorney should use her authority to drop the charges.

-Reporting by David Ingram and Jilian Mincer in New York; Additional reporting by Jon Herskovitz in Austin; and Ruthy Munoz in Houston; Editing by Amy Stevens and Martin Howell
+Additional reporting by Jon Herskovitz in Austin; and Ruthy Munoz in Houston